tomato414941/search-engine/README.md

 # Search Engine Project

-This project implements a basic search engine using Python.
+This project implements a basic search engine using Python with FastAPI for the backend and a simple web interface.

 ## Project Structure